-The park-like campus includes six buildings that surround a two-acre lake.
-A 60-acre Gottfried Arboretum serves as an outdoor classroom and provides recreational opportunities including an interpretive walking trail.
+The park-like campus includes several ponds, walking trails, green spaces and the 60-acre Gottfried Prairie and Arboretum which serves as an outdoor classroom and provides recreational opportunities.
 Several educational gardens on campus are under the care of Fond du Lac County Master Gardener volunteers.

 The University Center includes a two-story commons area that is the site of many campus and community activities.
 The University Center also encompasses a 40,000-volume library, a music suite, the 340-seat Prairie Theater, a gallery space, the campus bookstore and a cafeteria.

 UW-Fond du Lac has one of the highest computer-to-student ratios in the UW System.
-There is one general access computer for every 10 students.
 Every classroom is equipped with Wi-Fi and up-to-date technology for enhanced instruction.